Rhonda Pearlman: Biography

-As a leading Assistant State's Attorney in the narcotics division, Pearlman has been a guiding legal presence through all of the wiretap detail's investigations.
-A tough prosecutor and a stickler for process, Pearlman's grasp of the nuance of surveillance law and the legalities of complex casework proves invaluable to the investigations of the Barksdales, Sobotkas, and Stanfields.
-One of the few morally upright figures on the show, she is ambitious nonetheless, and often worries about the political implications of the casework.
+As an Assistant State's Attorney in the narcotics division, Pearlman is a legal presence through all of the wiretap detail's investigations.
+A prosecutor and a stickler for process, Pearlman's grasp of the nuance of surveillance law and the legalities of complex casework is used in the investigations of the Barksdales, Sobotkas, and Stanfields.
+She is ambitious and often worries about the political implications of the casework.

 As the seasons progress, she becomes more obsessed with her own success, and willing to cut legal and moral corners in order to advance her career.
-She once had a soft spot for Jimmy McNulty, leading to an on-again-off-again affair that was eventually discovered by McNulty's wife and ultimately contributed to the breakup of the McNulty's marriage.
+She once had a soft spot for Jimmy McNulty, leading to an on-again-off-again affair that was eventually discovered by McNulty's wife and ultimately contributed to the breakup of the McNultys' marriage.
 Although McNulty was honest enough to give Pearlman no hint of a future together, he would occasionally show up drunk on her doorstep.
 This ended when Pearlman's relationship with Daniels began.